Purpose

 Previous Memorial design

-The National Capital Authority ran a national design competition in 2021 to select a suitable design for the Memorial.
+The NCA ran a national design competition in 2021 to select a suitable design for the Memorial.

-Following extensive consultations involving the Department of Social Services, the National Capital Authority, the Advisory Group, and Mr McClellan, the Government decided to terminate the original design and to commence a new design selection process.
+Following extensive consultations involving the DSS, the NCA and the Advisory Group, the Government decided to set aside the original design and commence a new design selection process.

 Public Interest Certificate